 Click on the image and get your own copy of the periodic table.
 A printed version at you desk will come in very handy and it has QR codes to our website and YouTube channel for more help, if you need it.

 So that's it.
 A quick guide to the periodic table in GCSE Chemistry.
-Remember, our free resources page has links to register for free to see all the videos or AQA GCSE Science.
+Remember, our free resources page has links to register for free to see all the paper 1 videos for AQA GCSE Science.
 Visit often to see our growing number of resources to help you with science.